 1. Prevents Protein Loss From Hair

-It’s fatty acids content and penetration abilities help prevent the loss of protein from hair.
+Its fatty acid content and penetration abilities help prevent the loss of protein from hair.

 If you have high porosity hair, coconut oil should be included in your regimen and can help immensely as a pre-poo (recipe below).